 - To stop, tap the sharing status and then tap Stop.

-How to share your location on Android and iOS using an app or link
+How to share your location in Google maps on Android and iOS using an app or link

 - In Google Maps, tap your profile icon in the upper right.